 Ever since the days of the earliest explorers, islands have of course been considered desirable destinations both to visit and to live year-round.
 Barrier islands in particular are one type of island that has traditionally held strong appeal, remaining popular vacation destinations regardless of the continued threat of damage caused by severe weather.
 Topsail Island, N.C., for example, is a popular vacation spot that was heavily developed with condos and beach houses.
 But then Hurricane Fran landed nearby in September of 1996, and heavy wave action and storm surges eroded much of the island, creating overwashes and extensively damaging the only highway.
 The destruction of property ran into the hundreds of millions of dollars in damage.
 The storm and what it did to the island pointed up the risks of developing communities in the barrier islands.
 While they are beautiful places to live, they also protect coastlines from storms and provide ecosystems that support plant and animal life.
 A balance has yet to be achieved between further development and conserving the barrier islands' ecology.

-What are the main types of river deltas?
+What are the two main types of oceanic islands?

 Answered by Planet Green